Twisted Kuperberg invariants of knots and Reidemeister torsion via twisted Drinfeld doubles: Universal Reshetikhin-Turaev invariants of -tangles

 \end{example}

 \begin{proposition} The element $z_D$ defined above is an isotopy invariant of the (framed, oriented) $G$-tangle $(T,\rho)$. \end{proposition} \begin{proof} This is because the usual Reidemeister moves between tangle diagrams can be extended to colored Reidemeister moves between colored diagrams of $G$-tangles and then it holds that two $G$-tangles are isotopic if and only if their colored diagrams are related by colored Reidemeister moves.
+Since we used upward oriented diagrams, the Reidemeister moves can be taken as in \cite[Section 3.2]{Ohtsuki:BOOK}.
 That $z_D$ is invariant under colored Reidemeister moves follows directly from the axioms of a ribbon Hopf $G$-coalgebra and therefore it is an isotopy invariant.
 For more details, see \cite{Turaev:BOOK-HQFT}. \end{proof}

-We will denote this invariant by We could also have started from the endpoint of a component of $T$, follow its opposite orientation and multiply from left to right the elements encountered, applying $\v_{\a}^{-1}$ each time we encounter a $\v_{\a}$.
-This would result in an element where $(\d_i,\e'_i)$ is the source of $T_i$.
-These two elements are related by $\otimes_{i=1}^m\v_{[T_i]}(z'_D)=z_D$, where $[T_i]\in\pi_1(X_T)$ is the homotopy class of a path that goes from the basepoint linearly to the input of $T_i$, then follows the framing of $T_i$ and finally goes back from the output of $T_i$ linearly to the basepoint.
+We will denote this invariant by We could also have started from the endpoint of a component of $T$, follow its opposite orientation and multiply the black beads from left to right, applying $\v_{\a}^{-1}$ each time we encounter a $\v_{\a}$.
+This would result in an element

+where $\d_i$ is the label of the starting point of $T_i$ for each $i=1,\dots,m$.
+These two elements are related by $\otimes_{i=1}^m\v_{[T_i]}(z'_D)=z_D$, where $[T_i]\in\pi_1(X_T)$ is the homotopy class of a path that goes from the basepoint linearly to the endpoint of $T_i$, then follows the framing of $T_i$ along the opposite orientation and finally goes back from the starting point of $T_i$ linearly to the basepoint.